-Lorraine Walsh is Associate Professor of New Media at the University of North Carolina Asheville.
-From 2004-2010, she chaired and formed the New Media (formerly Multimedia Arts and Sciences) program, creating a new pedagogy and curriculum with her colleagues.
-Previously, Lorraine taught at Pratt Institute in Digital Design and Interactive Media.
-Other academic appointments and guest artist invitations include Lafayette College, Rutgers University, Vassar College, Wellesley College, Western Carolina University, and the University of Applied Arts Vienna.
-Lorraine received her BFA from Parsons The New School for Design and MFA from the University of Pennsylvania/Penn Design.
+Walsh’s academic appointments include Chair and Associate Professor of New Media at the University of North Carolina Asheville.
+Previously, she taught at Pratt Institute in Digital Design and Interactive Media.
+Other academic appointments and guest artist invitations/presentations include Drew University, University of Athens, Lafayette College, University of Lapland, Parsons Paris, Rutgers University, Vassar College, Wellesley College, Western Carolina University, and the University of Applied Arts Vienna.
+Walsh received her BFA from Parsons The New School for Design and MFA from the University of Pennsylvania.